skaes/rvm-patchsets/README.md

     2.4.1       # outdated, please use 2.4.3
     2.4.2       # outdated, please use 2.4.3
     2.4.3       # current rvm default for 2.4 branch
+    2.5.0       # current rvm default for 2.5 branch

 In order to make some patch level N the default for rvm, add the line(s)